brunomnsilva/markdown2moodle/README.md

 * Text allows any markdown formatting, e.g., **bold** and *italic*;

-* Images are included normally, as in any markdown file, including by an external *url*.
+* Images are included normally, as in any markdown file, even by an external *url*.

 * Code blocks are included using *backticks* followed by the *lexer*, as in any markdown file.
 If using `{img}` after the lexer, then the code will be converted to a *png* image with syntax highlighting; personally, I prefer this method.
 Otherwise, it will be exported in plain text.